coomar2841/image-chooser-library/README.md

 ## Version 1.2.4
 1. Bug fix: While using a configured folder, the folder wasn't being created.
 2. Added support for getting image details like width, height, file extension etc.

-## Version 1.2.3
-1. Added support to integrate from Fragments (Support library).
-2. Added support to integrate from Fragments.

-## Version 1.2.2
-1. Bug fix: For some files, when you get FileNotFoundException, fixed a null pointer exception.
-2. Feature: Send back the filepath, to the caller while using camera for video/image.
-This should be used when you want to support orientation changes.

-## Version 1.2.1
-1. Bug Fix for versions <3.0 [Pull Request:Juan Andrés](https://github.com/coomar2841/image-chooser-library/pull/1)

-## Version 1.2
-1. Added choosing video from gallery (supports both locally stored videos and your picasa videos).
-2. Added taking a video using camera.
-3. Gives back the actual video path, and two thumbnails.

-## Version 1.1

-1. Added optional output folder configuration.
-2. Added folder cache limit and auto delete old files.
-3. Added an optional flag to control thumbnail generation.

-## Version 1.0
-1. Supports adding images by using the device's camera.
-2. Supports adding pictures from the Camera folder of your gallery.
-3. Supports adding pictures from your synced Picasa folders on your phone.
-4. Supports 3 types of image output sizes (Original, Thumbnail and Thumbnail smaller).

 ### Pre-Requisites:
 1. Your app should have internet permission.